craftsmancoding/formbuilder/README.md

 * **submit** - a standard submit button
 * **text** - the original
 * **textarea** - a standard textarea
+* *And more...* - you can define custom callbacks for your own field types

 ## Creating Form Elements